tylerfouch/Modeling-NYC-Transit-Demand/README.md

 ridership will be saved to `calculated_ridership.csv`.

 ## Documentation and Notes
+`LOG_2023`: 2023 total ridership for each station.
+Log-transformed in order to counteract the effect of high-ridership stations skewing the data.

+`LOG_2019`: 2019 total ridership for each station.
+Log-transformed in order to counteract the effect of high-ridership stations skewing the data.
+Included to provide a pre-pandemic baseline.

 `JOB_DENSITY_BG_LOG`: Log-transformed in order to counteract the effect of heavily-skewed job density geographic data.

 `TOTAL_FREQUENCY`: Combines average weekday TPH values (sourced from [NYC Subway Frequencies (Gregory Feliu)](https://github.com/gregfeliu/NYC-Subway-Frequencies)) for each service that serves a station.
 Log-transformed to counteract its skewed distribution towards station hubs with many lines that combine for extremely frequent service.